 Things that go bump in the morning

-With a yawn Melanie started to wake up; she’d been dreaming about her honeymoon in La Jolla.
-Glen was lying beside her on the beach while the sun streamed onto her back, warm and inviting.
-When she realized it was the sun seeping in through the blinds she woke up completely, and yawned again with a stretch.
+With a yawn, Melanie started to wake up.
+She’d been dreaming about her honeymoon in La Jolla, the sun streaming onto her back.
+When she realized it was the sun seeping in through the blinds she yawned again with a stretch.
 That was when she felt something small and furry moving up her spine.

 “There’s something on my back!”
 She shouted.
-“Get if off, I don’t want it to bite me!
+“Get it off!
 What is it?”

-When they’d first moved into their apartment at The Belmont, Glen had found a mouse in the corner of the pantry.
-They hadn’t found one since the exterminator had been, but Melanie was constantly worried about them, and wanted to move as soon as their lease was up.
+When they first moved into The Belmont, Glen found a mouse in the kitchen.
+They hadn’t seen another since they had the exterminator over, but Melanie was still worried about them.
+She wanted to move as soon as their lease was up.

-“Alright,” Melanie sniffed and pushed herself up with her elbows.
-As soon as she did she screamed, and that’s when Glen did see something on her back – small drops of blood.
+Melanie sniffed and pushed herself up with her elbows.
+As soon as she did she screamed, and that’s when Glen did see something on her back, small drops of blood.

-“What the hell?”
-Glen reached down to check the wounds, and his hand took hold of something furry.
+He reached down to check the wounds, and his hand took hold of something furry with lots of tentacles.
 It writhed in his grip, but he saw nothing in his hand.
-It felt like a large tarantula with lots of tentacles and fur.
-Soon he felt a sharp, searing pain on his forefinger and saw tiny bite marks with blood seeping out.
-He screamed and threw the invisible creature against the wall and heard a soft thud.
+He felt a sharp pain, and blood oozed out of tiny marks on his finger.
+He threw the invisible creature against the wall and heard a soft thud.

-“What is it?
-What is it?”
-Melanie grabbed a t-shirt strewn across the headboard and pressed it against her back.
+“What is it?”
+Melanie grabbed a t-shirt and pressed it against her back.

 For once he didn’t have an answer for her.
 Usually he was Mr. Fix-It, with everything from a broken taillight to a computer crash, he had an explanation and solution for every problem.
 Glen stared at his wife with a look she’d never seen before.

-“It’s on me!
-It’s on me!”
-Melanie began shaking her leg as drops of blood appeared on her ankle.
-Glen reached down to the spot where blood had appeared on her ankle and grabbed the creature, what he assumed was its husk.
+“It’s on me!”
+Melanie shook her leg as drops of blood appeared on her ankle.
+Glen reached down and grabbed the creature.
 He held it while he tried to figure out where its teeth were.

 Melanie pulled on a large parka from the closet, and then a pair of ski pants.
 She found Glen’s ski clothes behind his trench coat, and carried them over to him.